|

 opened fire.
 The soldiers dressed in camouflage and with black shoe polish on

-the faces used semi-automatic weapons to execute the convicts in 3 groups of 12
+the faces used semi-automatic weapons to execute the convicts in three groups

 Armed robbers are frequently sentenced to be shot and at one time in the